Fiberglass Pools: Pros, Cons, and Other Considerations

 Fiberglass is pretty durable, which helps you save a lot on long-term maintenance costs.

-And because you never have to drain your pool to acid wash the surface or replace the liner, you won’t have to spend money to refill your pool either.
+And because you'll likely never have to drain your pool to acid wash the surface, and you'd have no liner to replace, you won’t have to spend money to refill your pool either.

 Fiberglass pools are flexible and strong